ilGianfri/TwitterSky/README.md

 2. Extract the archive
 3. Create an app password from your [BlueSky settings](https://bsky.app/settings/app-passwords)
 4. Download and extract the TwitterSky archive
+5. Open the TwitterSky folder and right click -> Open in terminal
 5. Run TwitterSky from the terminal with the parameters below

 # Parameters